What To Do In Son Servera After Your Round Of Golf of Hotel Pula Golf Resort in Son Servera. Official Website.

 If you are wondering what to do in Son Servera after a morning on the golf course, the good news is that the day does not end at the 18th hole.

-If you are wondering what to do in Son Servera after a morning on the golf course, the good news is that the day does not end at the 18th hole.
+If you are wondering what to do in Son Servera after a morning of golf, the good news is that the plan doesn't end on the 18th hole here.
 Quite the opposite.
-In this part of north-east Mallorca, golf and the destination go hand in hand: you play in a privileged setting and, as soon as you put the clubs away, a very appealing mix opens up before you — a historic town, nearby beaches, local gastronomy, markets and peaceful routes by the sea or inland.
+In this part of northeast Mallorca, golf and the destination go hand in hand: you play in a privileged setting and, as soon as you put away your clubs, an enticing combination of a historic town, nearby beaches, local gastronomy, markets, and peaceful trails along the sea or inland opens up

-That blend is precisely what makes Son Servera special.
-It is not just a place to play, but somewhere to round off the day with a sense of calm and purpose.
-You can go from a demanding round to a stroll through the historic centre, from a leisurely lunch to an afternoon in Cala Millor, or from a long sobremesa to a gentle ride along the greenway.
-For those looking for activities in Son Servera to complement a golf trip, the area is an especially good fit.
+This blend is precisely what makes Son Servera special.
+It is not just a place to play, but a spot to complete the day with calm and meaning.
+You can go from a demanding round to a stroll through the historic center, from a leisurely meal to an afternoon in Cala Millor, or from an unhurried after-dinner conversation to a gentle route along the greenway.
+For those looking for activities in Son Servera to complement their golf trip, the municipality fits exceptionally well.

-Pula Golf Resort: one of the finest ways to experience golf in Son Servera
+Pula Golf Resort: one of the great ways to experience golf in Son Servera

-Before talking about post-golf plans, it makes sense to start with the golf itself.
-And here, Pula Golf Resort should not be treated as a footnote but as one of the destination’s main draws.
-The resort is in Son Servera, in a peaceful part of the north-east of the island, and has made golf the central focus of its offer.
-The course was founded in 1995 and redesigned between 2003 and 2006 under the guidance of José María Olazábal, with a par-72 layout measuring 6,246 metres in which, on 14 holes, the green is visible from the tee.
+Before talking about plans after golf, it is worth starting with the golf itself.
+And here, Pula Golf Resort should not appear as a mere footnote, but as one of the keys to the destination.
+The resort is located in Son Servera, in a quiet area of the northeast of the island, and has made golf the main pillar of its proposal.
+The course was founded in 1995 and redesigned between 2003 and 2006 under the direction of José María Olazábal, featuring a 6,246-meter, par-72 layout where the green is visible from the tee on 14 holes.

-On top of that, there is a very complete infrastructure.
-The course includes a two-level driving range, two putting greens, a pitching green, an academy, a fitting centre and Mallorca’s first Trackman Range, which is also Spain’s second.
-It is not just a course for playing a round and moving on; it is a space designed for golfers who want to enjoy the game, practise and experience golf more fully.
-It has also hosted amateur tournaments and high-profile events such as the Mallorca Classic, the Mallorca Skin Games and the Olazábal & Nadal Invitational, which reinforces its standing within Mallorca’s golfing scene.
+Added to this is a highly comprehensive infrastructure: The course features a very complete setup.
+It includes a two-level Driving Range, two Putting Greens, a Pitching Green, an academy, a fitting center, and the first Trackman Range in Mallorca, which is also the second in Spain.
+It is not just a course to play a round and leave; it is a space designed for the player who wants to enjoy, train, and experience golf in greater depth.
+Furthermore, it has hosted amateur tournaments and renowned events such as the Mallorca Classic, the Mallorca Skin Games, or the Olazábal & Nadal Invitational, reinforcing its prestige within the island's golfing landscape.

 It also helps that the experience does not stop at the course.
-Pula Golf Resort is linked to a former manor house dating back to 1581 that has been converted into a hotel, with suites, its own restaurant, wellness facilities and close access to cycling routes and the greenway.
-That combination of golf, accommodation, surroundings and gastronomy makes talking about what to do in Son Servera even more relevant when your day begins here.
+Pula Golf Resort is tied to an old manor house from 1581 converted into a hotel, complete with suites, its own restaurant, wellness options, and proximity to cycling routes and the greenway.
+This combination of golf, accommodation, surroundings, and gastronomy makes talking about what to do in Son Servera carry even more weight when your day begins here.

 Strolling through Son Servera and discovering its history

-After a round, one of the best options is to change pace.
-And for that, the centre of Son Servera works beautifully.
-There is no need to approach it as a grand sightseeing visit; simply wandering its streets at an unhurried pace is enough to notice that a more measured, less artificial Mallorca is still alive here.
+After playing, one of the best plans is to change the pace.
+And for that, the town center of Son Servera works beautifully.
+There is no need to approach it as a typical monumental sightseeing tour; simply walking unhurriedly through its streets is enough to feel that a more peaceful and less artificial Mallorca remains very much alive here.

-Along the way, it is worth taking in the Església Nova, an unfinished neo-Gothic structure with a strikingly distinctive character, and the parish church of Sant Joan Baptista, along with other elements of the local heritage such as Es Rentadors and the sculpture of El Pastoret, which is tied to the town’s historical memory.
+On this route, it is well worth stopping by the Església Nova, an unfinished Neo-Gothic structure with a highly unique personality, and the parish church of Sant Joan Baptista, alongside other elements of local heritage like Es Rentadors or the El Pastoret sculpture, which is linked to the historical memory of the town.

-For anyone wondering what to see in Son Servera, this walk is a very natural answer.
-It does not demand too much effort after a round, but it gives you back something important: context.
-Because Son Servera is not only about the coast, and not only about golf.
-It is also local life, architecture, memory and a village atmosphere that can still be felt.
+For those looking for what to see in Son Servera, this walk is a very natural answer.
+It doesn't demand too much effort after your round, but it does return something important: context.
+Because Son Servera is not just coastline, nor is it just golf.
+It is also local life, architecture, memory, and a small-town atmosphere that can still be felt.

-If, after golf, you are craving water and open views, they are very close at hand.
-Cala Millor is the main tourist hub and one of the easiest options for stretching out the day with a swim, a walk along the shore or a quiet terrace.
-Its beach, almost two kilometres long, stands out for its pale sand, shallow waters and amenities, making it ideal for a relaxed afternoon.
-When someone looks for what to do in Cala Millor, the combination of beach, promenade and seaside atmosphere is usually the most immediate answer.
+If your body craves water and horizons after golf, you have it very close by here.
+Cala Millor is the main tourist hub and one of the most convenient options to extend the day with a swim, a walk along the shore, or a quiet terrace.
+Its beach, stretching nearly two kilometers, stands out for its clear sand, shallow waters, and amenities, making it a perfect fit for a relaxed afternoon.
+When someone looks for what to do in Cala Millor, the combination of the beach, the promenade, and the coastal atmosphere is usually the most immediate answer.

-Very close by is Cala Bona, which offers a slightly more sheltered, pleasant atmosphere for anyone who prefers a calmer end to the day.
-Within the municipality, there are also other appealing spots for those who value peace and quiet, such as Sa Marjal, set further from the urban centre and known for its more natural character, or small coves such as Port Roig and Es Ribell, which add variety to the coastline in the area.
-Altogether, Son Servera and its coastal surroundings make the move from green to sea very easy and very natural.
+Very close by is Cala Bona, which offers a slightly more intimate and pleasant atmosphere for those who prefer a more serene end to the day.
+Additionally, within the municipality there are other interesting spots for those who value calm, such as Sa Marjal, further away from the urban center and known for its more natural profile, or small coves like Port Roig and Es Ribell, which add variety to the local coastline.
+Altogether, Son Servera and its coastal surroundings make the transition from the green to the sea incredibly easy and logical.

-Local gastronomy to round off the day in style
+Local gastronomy to close the day with meaning

-A good golf destination is not measured only by the course.
-It is also defined by how the day ends.
-In that sense, gastronomy plays an important part among the best things to do in Son Servera.
-Mallorcan cuisine, built around local and seasonal produce, suits that moment perfectly when the most intense part of the day is behind you and all you want is to sit down, slow the pace and enjoy yourself.
+A great golf destination is not measured solely by the course.
+It is also measured by how the day ends.
+And in that sense, gastronomy plays an important role among the best plans in Son Servera.
+Mallorcan cuisine, anchored in local and seasonal produce, pairs beautifully with that moment when you have already completed the most active part of the day and just want to sit down, unwind, and enjoy.

-This is where S’Era de Pula comes into its own, the restaurant linked to the resort.
-Its proposal centres on Mediterranean cuisine, locally sourced produce and a 6,000 m² kitchen garden that supplies its gastronomic offering.
-That gives the experience a real sense of coherence: you play in Son Servera and then continue connecting with the area through the table as well.
-It is no small detail, because for many travellers their memory of a destination is shaped as much by what they eat there as by the landscape itself.
+Here it is particularly relevant to highlight S’Era de Pula, the restaurant tied to the resort.
+Its culinary focus revolves around Mediterranean cuisine, locally sourced ingredients, and its own 6,000 m² vegetable garden that supplies its culinary offerings.
+This gives coherence to the experience: you play in Son Servera and, afterward, you can remain connected to the region through the dining experience as well.
+This is no minor detail, as for many travelers, the memory of a destination is formed just as much by the landscape as by what they eat in it.

-Among the activities in Son Servera that work best for rounding off a getaway is the weekly market.
-It takes place on Friday mornings, from Plaça Sant Joan to the old station, and brings together more than 200 stalls selling food, handicrafts, textiles and other goods.
-It is a simple plan, but a very useful one if you want to soak up the local atmosphere, buy something from the area or simply stroll around and see how the town moves beyond the classic tourist circuit.
+Among the activities in Son Servera that work best to round out a getaway is the weekly market.
+It takes place on Friday mornings, stretching from Plaça Sant Joan to the old station, and gathers more than 200 stalls featuring food products, handicrafts, clothing, and other goods.
+It is a simple plan, but highly rewarding for soaking up the local atmosphere, buying regional products, or simply strolling and observing how the town moves beyond the classic tourist circuits.

-Nature, walking and cycling to stay active without pushing yourself too hard
+Nature, hiking, and cycling to stay active without demanding too much of yourself

-Not every golfer wants to lie on the beach after a round.
-Some prefer to stay active, just in a different way.
-Son Servera caters well to that side of things too.
-The area offers low- to moderate-difficulty walking routes and itineraries that are very well suited to a peaceful afternoon.
-Among the most interesting options are Sa Punta de n’Amer, with a circular route of around two hours, the Son Servera-Artà route and itineraries such as Cala Bona-Canyamel.
+Not all golfers want to lie on the beach after playing.
+Some prefer to stay active, but in a different way.
+And Son Servera caters to that part perfectly as well.
+The area offers low- to medium-difficulty hiking routes and trails that are well-suited for a peaceful afternoon.
+Among the most interesting options are Sa Punta de n’Amer, featuring a circular route of about two hours, the Son Servera-Artà trail, or itineraries like Cala Bona-Canyamel.

-If cycling is more your thing, the Vía Verde Manacor-Artà comes into play here, along with the roughly 20-kilometre cycle lane running from S’Illot to Costa des Pins.
-These are very rewarding options for moving your body without the technical demands of golf while continuing to enjoy the landscape of eastern Mallorca.
+If you prefer cycling, the Manacor-Artà Greenway comes into play, along with the 20-kilometer bike lane that runs from S’Illot to Costa des Pins.
+These are highly rewarding options for moving your body without the technical demands of golf while continuing to enjoy the scenery of the Mallorcan levante.

 How to complete a perfect day of golf in Son Servera

-The great advantage of this corner of Mallorca is that it does not force you to choose between sport and rest, between coast and village, or between activity and calm.
-You can start the day by playing at Pula Golf Resort, continue with a stroll through Son Servera, head over to Cala Millor or Cala Bona, enjoy a good meal, visit the market if it happens to be Friday, or round off the afternoon with a gentle walk or cycle ride.
+The great advantage of this corner of Mallorca is that it doesn't force you to choose between sport and relaxation, between the coast and the town, between activity and calm.
+You can start the day playing at Pula Golf Resort, follow it with a walk through Son Servera, head down to Cala Millor or Cala Bona, enjoy a fine meal, visit the market if it happens to be a Friday, or top off the afternoon with a gentle route on foot or by bicycle.

-That is why, when someone looks for what to do in Son Servera, the answer should not stop at a list of isolated sights.
-The real value here lies in the whole.
-In being able to play golf on a course with pedigree and character, and then round off the day with sea, gastronomy, history and nature all within easy reach.
-And that is precisely the charm of Son Servera: turning a round of golf into a much fuller destination experience.
+That is why, when someone looks for what to do in Son Servera, the answer shouldn't stop at a list of disjointed sights.
+Here, the value lies in the whole.
+In being able to play golf on a course with history and prestige, and then complete the day with the sea, gastronomy, history, and nature just a short distance away.
+And therein lies precisely the charm of Son Servera: turning a round of golf into a far more comprehensive destination experience.

 Blog